tahir80/Crowd_of_Oz/README.md

 ![OverviewDiagram1](https://user-images.githubusercontent.com/7135544/61186487-40781f80-a666-11e9-9394-685daccaaae9.jpg)

 # Local Installation
-Uncomment the following code from run.py containing in the root folder.
+First install all dependencies in requirements.txt file and then Uncomment the following code from run.py containing in the root folder.
 Make sure that ***create_app*** contains 'dev' as an argument.
 For production settings, change this to 'prod'
 ```python
 #--------local testing----------------
 if __name__ == "__main__":